How to Sell Your House in a Slow Market: 7 Mistakes to Avoid!

 Buyer brokers know that most relisted properties are a huge red flag, signaling that there’s either something wrong with the house itself or the sellers are difficult to work with.

-Savvy sellers know that it’ll actually save them money, in the long run, to fulfill any after-inspection requests from their buyers—as long as they’re at least semi-reasonable.
+Savvy sellers know that fulfilling any after-inspection requests from their buyers will actually save them money in the long run—as long as they’re at least semi-reasonable.

 Selling in a slow market: Have professional help on your side